Ran-Rahul/PSD-Workshop/README.md

 •	Individuals or organizations creating educational content such as videos, documents, and quizzes for the platform.
 5. Education Institutions:
 •	Schools, colleges, universities, or other organizations providing courses and using the platform for education delivery.
-6. Parents (if applicable):
-•	Parents of students using the platform who may want to monitor their child's progress and engagement.
 7. Regulatory Bodies:
 •	Organizations overseeing educational standards and compliance with regulations related to e-learning platforms.